Learning Outcomes

 Introduction

-Remedies for breaches of human rights in England and Wales are governed by the Human Rights Act 1998 (HRA), which incorporates most of the rights set out in the European Convention on Human Rights (ECHR) into domestic law.
-The HRA provides mechanisms for individuals to seek redress in UK courts when their rights are violated by public authorities.
-If domestic remedies are inadequate, individuals may apply to the European Court of Human Rights (ECtHR) in Strasbourg.
-This article outlines the main remedies available, the procedures for obtaining them, and the practical limitations relevant to SQE1.
+Remedies for breaches of human rights in England and Wales are primarily regulated by the Human Rights Act 1998 (HRA), which incorporates most of the rights in the European Convention on Human Rights (ECHR) into domestic law.
+The HRA establishes mechanisms enabling individuals to seek redress in UK courts when Convention rights are violated by public authorities or through the application of law.
+If domestic remedies are unavailable, inadequate or exhausted, individuals may take their claims to the European Court of Human Rights (ECtHR) in Strasbourg.
+Understanding the structure, effect, and limitations of these remedies—and the respective roles of domestic and supranational courts—is essential for a comprehensive appreciation of public law and constitutional principles, and is a core element of the SQE1 FLK1 syllabus.

 Remedies in UK Courts under the Human Rights Act 1998